faris-hamdi/faris-hamdi.github.io/content/authors/admin/_index.md

 ## About Me

 Hello!
-My name is Faris Hamdi Rizk Elsayed Ibrahim, and I’m an aspiring junior Communications and Electronics Engineering student with a strong passion for Machine Learning and Computer Vision.
+My name is Faris Hamdi Rizk Elsayed Ibrahim, and I am an undergraduate researcher and aspiring junior Communications and Electronics Engineering student with a strong passion for Machine Learning and Computer Vision.

 Currently, I’m an undergraduate researcher at the State University of New York at Buffalo, contributing to the development of a novel human-object interaction detection model.
 I also serve as the Research Lead at the Zewail City Computing Society’s Applied Machine Learning Lab, where I focus on advancing the frontiers of Computer Vision, Natural Language Processing (NLP), and Machine Learning.